CEL Faculty at the U

 CEL Faculty Learning Community Discussions

-- The CEL Faculty Learning Community for 2022-22 meets every 2nd Wednesday of the month, 2:00pm-3:00 via zoom.
+- The CEL Faculty Learning Community for 2022-22 meets every 2nd Wednesday of the month, 1:30-2:30pm via zoom (The final discussion is April 13th).
 This year's guiding theme is "Disrupting the Volunteer Conundrum for NPO’s".
 Non-profit Organizations are often ideal community partners for CEL classes, from the perspective of faculty and students.
 How can CEL classes be the ideal partners for NPO’s?
 How can we build reciprocal CEL relationships with NPO’s that often operate in a paradigm of “understaffed but volunteer-abundant”?
 Please RSVP here if you’d like to join in and share in this conversation.

 - If you have an idea for a CEL FLC discussion theme for the coming year, please share with email@example.com